 The Quality Of App Store

 And then it all becomes a snowball effect.
-The number of apps in the app store, and downloads are success stories that speak for themselves.
+The number of apps in the app store and downloads are success stories that speak for themselves.

-It always good to conduct a research in advance before you set your foot forward in this mobile app development world. iOS or Android both are identical and have particular pros and cons associated with them.
-It’s you who has to understand the psychology of the customers and cater to the them.
+It is always good to conduct research in advance before you set your foot forward in this mobile app development world. iOS or Android both are identical and have particular pros and cons associated with them.
+It’s you who has to understand the psychology of the customers and cater to them.